 Attribute Name Instruction Landing code Enter the code that best describes what has happened to the landed fish.
 Enter the relevant code from column 2 of Part 6 of Schedule 2.
 LFR details received date Only relevant if the landing code is L, EOY, PF, QL, TL, LFL or LR, (i.e. only when the fish is sold or conveyed to an LFR).
 Enter the date on which you receive the greenweight details from the LFR.
 LFR client number Only relevant if the landing code is L, EOY, PF, QL, TL, LFL or LR, (i.e. only when the fish is sold or conveyed to an LFR).
 Holding container details Only relevant if landing code is QL, LF or LFL.
 Enter the location by reference to its lat/long or its physical address.
 Tranship vessel number Only relevant if the landing code is TL or TT.
 Enter the registration number of any vessel that the fish was transferred to.
-Customary fishing document reference Only relevant if the landing code is CS.
-Enter the identifier of the customary fishing authorisation that the fish was landed under.
 Fish oil landed (litres) Enter how many litres of fish oil was landed.
 Offal has been mealed Enter Yes if meal was produced from offal.
 Landing-product record See below.